 We decided to stay overnight in Penzance and hang around tomorrow just in case the bird made another appearance.
 However, by lunchtime, we gave up and headed to the Lizard, where we got good views of a juvenile Rose-Coloured Starling.

-Back down the road at Helston, two Firecrests were seen and a Mediterranean gull was on the boating lake.
+Back down the road at Helston, two Firecrests were seen, and a Mediterranean gull was on the boating lake.

-With still no news on the Booted Eagle we started the long journey back north and called in at Dawlish Warren where we connected with a male, female and two juvenile Cirl Buntings.
-I hadn't seen one of these for years and we ended up getting great views of them feeding on the golf course.
+With still no news on the Booted Eagle, we started the long journey back north and called in at Dawlish Warren, where we connected with a male, female and two juvenile Cirl Buntings.
+I hadn't seen one of these for years, and we ended up getting great views of them feeding on the golf course.

-Dan and Owen photographing the Cirls
+Dan and Owen, photographing the Cirls

 2nd Nov

-Red Kites loafing around in the fields
+Red Kites were loafing in the fields.

-We headed towards Remenham Hill next and pulled up in a layby looking over where the bird had been seen yesterday, there were so many Red Kites in the area, we had already counted over seventy birds before 9.00am.
-Just after 9.30am, we were looking north towards Remenham Hill when Dan called out, I've got it, I managed to get on it, but it was constantly being mobbed by Red kites and as Dan rang the bird out to other birders, the Booted Eagle went down into the woodland.
-Ash Howe, Simon King and James Hanlon had now turned up as they were only down the road and it wasn't long before the Booted Eagle came out of the woodland and headed towards us being mobbed by Corvids.
+We headed towards Remenham Hill next and pulled up in a layby looking over where the bird had been seen yesterday.
+There were so many Red Kites in the area, we had already counted over seventy birds before 9.00am.
+Just after 9.30am, we were looking north towards Remenham Hill when Dan called out, I've got it.
+I managed to get on it, but it was constantly being mobbed by Red kites and as Dan rang the bird out to other birders, the Booted Eagle went down into the woodland.
+Ash Howe, Simon King and James Hanlon had now turned up as they were only down the road, and it wasn't long before the Booted Eagle came out of the woodland and headed towards us, being mobbed by Corvids.

 Booted Eagle (C)Simon King